aslukili/african-voice-website/README.md

-# african-voice-website
+# Evently
-**The official website of african voice organization**

-The aim of this web app is to help the organization to manage content, events, and Users of the organization.
+**events manager for associations and organizations**

-This website is built with native PHP with an MVC structure.
+This website is built with native PHP with an MVC architectural pattern.

+to run the application:

+1- clone the repo:
+git clone

+2- npm install

+3- run composer update